LogicFan/logicfan.github.io/report/report.typ

 = Annotations
 // What template was followed for the annotations, and why that template?
 How are the annotations used to support the messaging?
 Do the annotations change within a single scene, and if so, how and why

+#figure(
+  image("annotation.jpg", width: 30%),
+  caption: [
+    lines of covid cases are faded away to help focus on event annotation ],
+)

+On page 2, there are event annotations.
+They follow the same structure (i.e. red circle at top with a red line).
+This template highligh the time a event happened; the red circle allow reader to hover the mouse on it and see the detail using tooltip.
+This annotation is critial, because it gives the reader a visual cue about when a event happened and how covid cases arise around the same time.
+These annotationa does not change within a sginle scene.

+= Parameters
+// What are the parameters of the narrative visualization?
+What are the states of the narrative visualization?
+How are the parameters used to define the state and each scene?
+- page number: